-One of Diet Doctor's most prolific bloggers and influential experts, Dr. Jason Fung, is rapidly developing an international following.
+One of Diet Doctor's bloggers and influential experts, Dr. Jason Fung, is rapidly developing an international following.
 His bestselling book The Obesity Code has now been released in more than eight languages, with rights recently sold in Arabic.
 A Toronto-based nephrologist (kidney specialist), Dr. Fung is the founder of Intensive Dietary Management, an online coaching program for weight loss and type 2 diabetes reversal.
 How did he come to embrace low-carb eating and intermittent fasting?
 What were his eureka moments?
 Here is his story.

 Dr. Jason Fung has always loved puzzles.
 He loves to wrap his mind around them, examining them from all angles until he figures them out.

 Whether it is the math puzzle Sudoku — which he says he is obsessed with — or a physiologic conundrum like obesity or diabetes, his will take hold of a problem and not let go until he has arrived at a logical explanation for the interaction of all variables.

 “I’m always looking at an issue and saying: “That doesn’t make sense!’
 And then I try to look at it logically and I try to make it very obvious all that is illogical.”

 That puzzle-solving mindset has served him well.
 With his iconoclastic thinking in recent years he has been dismantling theories about energy balance in obesity, insulin resistance and proving intermittent fasting (IF) is a safe and effective way to reverse diabetes.
 He is a popular expert at Diet Doctor and a world-wide expert in using IF.